All Collections

 Can I use extra columns with a Merchant Feed source?

-If you'd like to use an extra column that is not available in the list of the columns fetched by the tool directly, you can add the ones you want to work with in the following section:
+If you'd like to use an extra column that is not available in the list of the columns fetched by the tool directly, you can add the ones you want to work within the following section:

 You can add multiple columns using commas, and when you save this, the column names will be available to be used in the dynamic insertion drop-down, too (the list of columns you see when you press curly braces "{").